Study Abroad and “Course Equivalency”

 - Level of difficulty (introductory, intermediate, advanced)

-- Outline of lectures
+- Outline of subjects covered

 - Number of hours the course meets during the term or number of credits in the host country’s credit system